IsaiahNullByte/Cybernautblog/content/posts/redteam_1_9-16-23.md

 ###### SSH Port forward

-This SSH tunnel will create a listening port on the client machine to port forward over the ssh tunnel that is hidden inside the ssl(443) tunnel
+This SSH tunnel will create a listening port on the client machine to port forward traffic over the ssh tunnel that is hidden inside the ssl(443) tunnel

 **Create the ssh port forwarding tunnel**